mikewcasale/repominify/README.md

 - [PyYAML](https://pyyaml.org/) - YAML file handling
 - [GraphRAG Accelerator](https://github.com/Azure-Samples/graphrag-accelerator) - Graph-based code analysis patterns and implementation concepts

-## Disclaimer

-This project is not an officially supported product.
-It is provided as-is, without warranty or support.
-Users should evaluate its suitability for their use case and understand the implications of deep code analysis on their systems.

 ## How to Get Help

 - For bugs and feature requests, please [open an issue](https://github.com/mikewcasale/repominify/issues)
 - For usage questions, please [start a discussion](https://github.com/mikewcasale/repominify/discussions)
 - For security concerns, please email security@casale.xyz directly

-## Trademarks

-Any trademarks or registered trademarks mentioned in this project are the property of their respective owners.